Cr4O13/gci-docs/docs/configuration syntax.md

 #### Variable identifier

-The API functions for the differernt simulators use specific identifiers for similar data references.
+The API functions for the different simulators use specific identifiers for similar data references.
 GCI uses a generalized identifier, but the specific identifiers can be used as alias.

 ~~~
 var-id-field :: var-id-keyword : var-name